Michelle Kwan: Early life and education

-Born in Torrance, California, Kwan was the third child of Danny Kwan and Estella Kwan, Chinese immigrants from Hong Kong.
+Born in Torrance, California, Kwan was the third child of Danny Kwan and Estella Kwan, immigrants from Hong Kong.
 Her father was a native of Canton and emigrated from Hong Kong to California in 1971.
 Kwan grew up speaking both Cantonese and English at home.

 Kwan's interest in figure skating began at the age of five when she followed her two older siblings (ice hockey player Ron and figure skater Karen) onto the ice.
 Karen and Michelle began serious training when Michelle was about eight years old.
 They practiced three to four hours a day, waking up at 4:30am and arriving at the rink at 5:00am to skate before school, and then going back to the rink right after school to skate again.
 Paying for their increased skating-rink time led to financial hardship for Kwan's working-class family.
 When Kwan was ten years old, her family could no longer afford a coach, but they were offered financial assistance by a fellow member of the Los Angeles Figure Skating Club that allowed them to train at the Ice Castle International Training Center in Lake Arrowhead, California.

 Kwan attended Soleado Elementary School in Palos Verdes, California, but left public school to be homeschooled in 1994, when she was in the 8th grade.
-After graduation from Rim of the World High School in 1998, Kwan attended UCLA for one year.
-In the fall of 2006, she transferred to the University of Denver.
+After graduation from Rim of the World High School in 1998, Kwan attended University of California, Los Angeles (UCLA) for one year.

+In the fall of 2006, she transferred to the University of Denver (DU).
+Kwan mentioned that her attendance at DU marked a significant "turning point" in her life.
+She made the shift from having tutors since 7th grade and being a full-time skater to becoming a full-time student.
+During her initial weeks at DU, she had to use crutches due to hip surgery.

+Shortly after her arrival at DU, Kwan engaged in an international studies internship.
+Condoleezza Rice, the former Secretary of State, appointed Kwan as the inaugural American Public Diplomacy Envoy.
+Her role was to foster a better understanding of America by sharing her personal story through cross-cultural dialogues with international students.

+Kwan mentioned the challenges of balancing travel and school, recounting instances when she had to take exams on campus shortly after returning from a 15-hour flight.
+She applied the knowledge gained in her classroom to her international endeavors.

 In June 2009, she graduated from Denver's Josef Korbel School of International Studies with a bachelor's degree in international studies and a minor in political science.
 In 2009, she began graduate studies in international relations at the Fletcher School of Law and Diplomacy at Tufts University and graduated in 2011.
 On May 8, 2010, she was awarded an honorary Doctor of Humane Letters from Southern Vermont College.